ol-MEGA/.github/profile/README.md

 ## Overall structure

-The OlMEGA System has several parts and you have to decide which parts you really need.
+The olMEGA System has several parts and you have to decide which parts you really need.

 * Hardware: The transmission device with MEMS Microphones and bluetooth transmitter (only necessary for head-related acoustic monitoring of the environment).
 You can buy fully build devices or build them yourself (not recommended)
 * Android-Software: The questionaire and acoustic monitoring software on the mobile device, JAVA